-The SVT price cap was announced, subject to final consultation, in September 2018, providing savings of around 5-10% for those who did not shop around.
+The detail of the SVT price cap was announced, subject to final consultation, in September 2018, providing savings of around 5-10% for those who did not shop around.
 But greater savings were of course available for those who continued (or began) to look for better deals.

 Battery capacity (in cars as well as power stations) will be the key to making full use of usually-intermittent renewable generation.
 It was therefore interesting to read the September 2017 announcement that Drax, the country's biggest power station, intended to develop battery storage that could deliver up to 200 megawatts of power - around the same sort of output as a smaller power station.
 This would certainly be an impressive achievement although Drax will not yet be drawn on how long such an output might be maintained.
 Two or three minutes would be of no use to anyone.
 Two or three hours, implying usable battery capacity of 400+ MW-hours would be quite something.